Towards Optimal Environmental Policies: Policy Learning under Arbitrary Bipartite Network Interference: Proofs

 \section{Proofs}

-The results below employ the same strategy used in \cite{suModelingEstimation}.
+The inferential results below employ the strategy from \cite{suModelingEstimation} and the regret bounds employ the strategy from \cite{KuznetsovMohri17}.
 However, we require results in a setting where there is arbitrary bipartite network interference.
 Since the setup is unique, we explicitly write out the results.